Platform engineering represents the next stage in DevOps.

 Wes Reisz

-Technical Principal @EqualExperts, ex-Thoughtworker & ex-VMWare, 16-Time QCon Chair, Creator/Co-host of The InfoQ Podcast
+Technical Principal @Thoughtworks, 16-Time QCon Chair, & Creator of The InfoQ Podcast

-Wes has been an active member of the QCon and InfoQ communities since 2015.
-Professionally, he is a Technical Principal at Equal Experts, where he specializes in app modernization and platform engineering.
-Wes embraces the notion of the T-shaped engineer, blending broad expertise across a wide range of software domains with deep technical knowledge in the cloud-native ecosystem.
-He believes in the transformative power of speaking, teaching, and continuous learning.
+Wes is a Technical Principal at Thoughtworks, where he specializes in reducing complexity in software through systems thinking, application modernization, platform engineering, and AI-First Software Delivery.
+Embodying the concept of a T-shaped engineer (blending broad expertise across a wide range of software domains with deep technical knowledge of the cloud-native ecosystem), Wes strongly believes in the transformative power of sharing knowledge through speaking, teaching, and continuous learning.